 Patricia is a football genius (and a real life one too).
 If you want someone to fix the defense, then Patricia is your guy.
 He’s been able to get great results over the last few seasons using multiple fronts (and largely with draft picks and forgotten about free agents).
 He’s lost a little buzz because of the Patriots’ defense early season struggles, but he has the resume to be a Head Coach if he wants to leave New England.

 The Panthers defense has been good for awhile, and they’ve been able to do it with different players.
 Wilks only has one season as the Defensive Coordinator in Carolina, but they haven’t missed a beat since Sean McDermott left for Buffalo.
 He also was the Defensive Backs Coach who oversaw the development of Josh Norman and the current crop of the Panthers’ underrated secondary.
 He runs an aggressive, blitzing defense, but he has primarily lead a 4-3 scheme which might be a tough sell given the current personnel.

 I think the Packers hiring Schwartz might break Twitter.
 Yes, we all remember the struggle his tenure in Detroit was.
 However, he has had a great deal of success with the Bills in 2014 and Philly in 2016 and 2017.
 Schwartz would bring the Wide 9 Defense, which would have the same personnel issues as I previously mentioned with Wilks.

 While it’s pretty unlikely the Packers would make a coaching change, there are several intriguing options to consider.
 A change in Head Coach would also likely mean a change in General Manager.
 More on that next week…Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig